 - The signature of a member or a registered agent

 If you need assistance in dissolving your business entity, you can hire experts like Northwest Registered Agent to handle the process for you.
-Your LLC will be officially dissolved once the form is submitted and the filing fee is processed by your regisered agent.
+Your South Dakota LLC will be officially dissolved once the form is submitted and the filing fee is processed by your regisered agent.

 How to Dissolve a Foreign LLC in South Dakota